 Cutting costs.
 That’s without a doubt the main reason why people are starting to sell privately.
-An estate agent charges an average of 2% of the property sale price; you can put a private advert on a website for £100.
+An estate agent charges an average of 2% of the property sale price; you can put a private advert on an online estate agent website for as little as £99.
 If you sell a property at £200,000, that’s a saving of £3900.
 Sounds great, doesn’t it?

 Void of Multiple agency agreements

 If you work with multiple estate agents it would constitute as a “Joint Sole Agency” or “Multiple Agency” agreement and you would have to pay both parties regardless of who finds your buyer.
 That does not apply with private sales.
 You can advertise your property on every private sale website that exists if you like, even as pointless as it may be.

 The prevention of funding a snake-oil estate agent

 A lot of estate agents exploited the market during the property boom.
 Their costs went up drastically, yet their service didn’t necessarily get any better.
 In fact, it probably got worse because they were spoilt with buyers.
 Houses cost so much more than they did a decade ago, so while the commission has rocketed, the amount of work involved in selling a house has not increased by nearly the same amount.
 So on the basis of personal satisfaction, not handing over your cash to an estate agent is a major advantage as far as I’m concerned.